Need Help or Found an Issue?

 Twist Rate: Enter your barrel twist rate (e.g., 8 for 1:8 twist).
 Positive values = right-hand twist, negative = left-hand twist.
 This determines the bullet's spin rate, which affects both spin drift magnitude and direction.
 The calculated spin rate (in RPM) is always displayed in the results, regardless of whether spin effects are enabled in the simulation.

 Accuracy Note: These effects are modeled to illustrate expected trends and add realism.
-They are not a substitute for live-fire data (dope) and may not match all bullet/rifle combinations precisely.
-For critical applications, verify with actual range testing.
+They are not a substitute for verified dope and may not match all bullet/rifle combinations precisely.

 Trajectory Parameters